tweag/topiary/docs/manpages/README.md

 The Topiary Nix devshell provides mdBook and `mdbook-manmunge`, leaving you to build and install `mdbook-manmunge` (see [below][mdbook-manmunge]).

-Alternatively, a package exists that will build the man pages as its derivation output, handling all the dependencies for you.
+Alternatively, a package exists that will build the manpages as its derivation output, handling all the dependencies for you.
 For example:

 ```console